 In the teeny-tiny village of El Remate close to Tikal, we stayed at one of the most unique and memorable hotels we’ve ever had the pleasure of staying at.

-Posada del Cerro is designed like a treehouse, overlooking Lake Peten Itza.
+Posada del CerroΒ is designed likeΒ a treehouse, overlooking Lake Peten Itza.
 It looked like it had been constructed by Mother Nature herself.
 We stayed in a suite, which was essentially a massive balcony with a bed and the best view of the lake.
 There was no door to the suite, and the bed was simply covered by a massive mosquito net to keep the bugs away.

 It was a 15-minute walk to the village, so we ate at the hotel’s restaurant every night.
-When I say restaurant – Â it was essentially a local lady who came in and cooked you a meal from whatever local produce came in that day.
+When I say restaurant – Β it was essentially a local lady who came in and cooked you a meal from whatever local produce came in that day.
 It was to die for every time.

 Book your stay at Posada del Cerro here!